Source basics

 .

-There is a wide variety of payment methods available.
+A wide variety of payment methods are available.
 For a complete list, refer to the Supported payment methods page.

 The following sections explain the methods for charging a payment method and how a customer experiences the payment process.